equinor/webviz-subsurface/webviz_subsurface.md

 #### ** Description **

 Visualizes parameters used in FMU ensembles side-by-side.
+Also supports response coloring.

+Useful to investigate:
-Useful to investigate initial distributions, and convergence of parameters over multiple iterations.
+* Initial parameter distributions, and convergence of parameters over multiple iterations.
+* Trends in relations between parameters and responses.

 !> At least two parameters have to be selected to make the plot work.